 OSPF is a link-state protocol, where a link is an interface on the router.
 The state of the link is a description of that interface and of its relationship to its neighboring routers.
 A description of the interface would include, for example, the IP address of the interface, the mask, the type of network it is connected to, the routers connected to that network and so on.
 The collection of all these link-states forms a link-state database.
 As a link state routing protocol, OSPF maintains link state databases, which are network topology maps, on every router on which it is implemented.
 The state of a given route in the network is the cost, and OSPF algorithm allows every router to calculate the cost of the routes to any given reachable destination.
 Typically, the link cost of a path connected to a router is determined by the bit rate of the interface.
 A router interface with OSPF will then advertise its link cost to neighboring routers through multicast, known as the hello procedure.
 All routers with OSPF implementation send periodically hello packets, and thus changes in the cost of their links become known to neighboring routers.
 The information about the cost of a link, i.e. the speed of a point to point connection between two routers, is then cascaded through the network, using the process of synchronisation, in which OSPF routers advertise the information they receive from one neighboring router to all other neighboring routers.
-Based on this synchronised information, all routers with OSPF implementation continuously update their link state databases with information about the network topology and adjust their routing tables.
+Based on this synchronised information, all routers with OSPF implementation continuously update their link state databases with information about the network using the process of synchronisation, in which OSPF routers advertise the information, all routers with OSPF implementation continuously update their link state databases with information about the network topology and adjust their routing tables.